 letter ñ

-The letter ñ arose from a ligature of the double n <nn> grapheme in Latin (as in Anno -> Año, meaning year). ligature is a technical term in Typography to define the joining of two letters into one, like the and in <æ> and the and from the word “et” which generated the ampersand <&>.
+- The letter ñ arose from a ligature of the double n <nn> grapheme in Latin (as in Anno -> Año, meaning year).
+A ligature is a technical term in Typography to define the joining of two letters into one, like the a and e in <æ> and the e and t from the word “et” which generated the ampersand <&>.
 The tilde above the letter meant to prompt the reader that this was in fact a double consonant and to read/pronounce it as such.https://www.quora.com/Why-is-the-letter-%C3%B1-used-in-Spanish

 sh